-In addition to our award-winning pipeline programs, High Sierra AHEC also tackles a variety of special projects.
+In addition to our award-winning pathway programs, High Sierra AHEC also tackles a variety of special projects.
 As a non-profit organization, High Sierra AHEC prioritizes sustainability planning and actively seeks out diverse opportunities to extend our reach and enhance our impact in our communities.
 Through the strength in our partnerships with our networks and funders, AHEC has been able to adapt to new and emerging health issues and serve as a champion for public health in Nevada.

 Read about some of of our current special projects below:

 Surveillance for Emerging Threats to Mothers and Babies Network (SET-NET) Project